 —Retired Major General Michael Lehnert, USMC, first commander of the U.S. detention facility at Guantanamo Bay, Cuba.

 McClatchy’s Jonathan Landay reported on a new bill recommended by Senator Dianne Feinstein (D-CA), former chair of the Senate intelligence committee that would close the door on torture by introducing new measures for every branch of the U.S. government to prevent the future use of cruel or inhuman treatment.
 Learn more here.

 As reported by the Associated Press and The Guardian, the Russian government approved new regulations that would restrict transgender citizens from obtaining a driver’s license.
 The dangerous law leaves the door open for increased harassment, discrimination, and persecution of Russia’s transgender community.
 Learn more here.

-Gen. Michael Lehnert, USMC (Ret.), the general who opened the detention facility at Guantanamo Bay, writes for Politico about why the prison should be closed and steps the president and Congress should take to shutter the facility.
+Gen. Michael Lehnert, USMC (Ret.), the general who opened the detention facility at Guantanamo Bay, writes for an opinion article in Politico about why the prison should be closed and steps the president and Congress should take to shutter the facility.
 Politico also features an article by Josh Gerstein examining the president’s plan and the challenges that lie ahead.